Nico314159/Paper-Negative-Explosions/README.md

 Paper-Negative-Explosions
 ===========

+In vanilla, a creeper with a negative `ExplosionRadius` value will deal knockback, but not damage.
+This is useful for mapmaking as it gives you the ability to manipulate player motion without unwanted side effects.
+(See [Delta](https://github.com/BigPapi13/Delta) for an example of this.)

+Unfortunately, Spigot and Paper makes it so negative radius creepers do nothing at all.
+As such, I have created this fork so that mapmakers can enjoy the performance benefits of Paper without having to give up useful vanilla functionality.

-Paper fork that allows negative explosion radius creepers to function as they do in vanilla.
-Will try to keep updated with regular paper.
-DM me on Discord at Nicoder#6884 if you have issues.
+I will try my best to keep this fully in-sync with regular PaperMC.
+DM me on Discord at Nicoder#6884 if you have any issues.

 Compiling
 ------